Husseinbaghdede/network-security-system/README.md

 - **Containerization:** Dockerized application for consistent deployment across environments.
 - **CI/CD Pipeline:** Automated build, push, and deployment process via GitHub Actions.
 - **Cloud Deployment:** AWS EC2 for deployment, ECR for Docker image management, and S3 for model storage.
+- **Database Integration:** MongoDB used with data ingestion.
-- **API Integration:** FastAPI is used to serve predictions via RESTful APIs.
+- **API Integration:** FastAPI is used to serve predictions via RESTful APIs and also train.

 ## Dataset Structure